We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 - The Last of Us (2011)

-As the co-founder and current managing director of Valve Corporation, Gabe Newell has ofr the years become a household name among both PC and console gamers alike.
+As the co-founder and current managing director of Valve Corporation, Gabe Newell has over the years become a household name among both PC and console gamers alike.

 Before getting involved in game development, Newell actually worked for Microsoft Corporation after dropping out of a little private university known as Harvard.